 Current 50 Freestyle World Records

-Here’s a breakdown of the current world records in the 50 freestyle:
+Here’s a breakdown of the current world records in the 50 freestyle (as of June 2022):

 Cesar Cielo of Brazil currently holds the long course meters record of 20.91.
 He set this record in 2009, during the age of full-body racing suits.
 As of 2020, that record still stands!

 Caeleb Dressel holds the short course meters record.
-He went 20.24 at the International Swim League’s World Championships in 2019.
+He went 20.16 at the International Swim League’s Final in 2020.
 Dressel also has the short course yards record — a speedy 17.63!

 Since 2017, Sarah Sjöström of Sweden has held the long course meters record of 23.67.

 Ranomi Kromowidjojo of The Netherlands snagged the short course meters record with a time of 22.93, also set in 2017.

 Kate Douglass of the United States holds the record for the fastest 50 yard freestyle: a 20.84.

 Let’s look back at previous 50 freestyle races to see how the event has progressed over time.